Film and Media Studies

 What are Public Performance Rights (PPR)?

 Copyrighted films (and this is most of them) are not automatically licensed for public performance (this means showing a movie/film in a dorm, auditorium, or any other kind of public space).
-The only legal exception to this rule is if an instructor shows the video/dvd in a classroom and that the activity is for teaching (aka: face-to-face teaching).
-For more information, visit the sites listed below.
+The only legal exception to this rule is if an instructor shows the video/dvd in a classroom and that the activity is for teaching.

 Do the JHU Libraries purchase films with Public Performance Rights?